SLovelace/Playground/README.md

 A place to play

-This is a trail, test and explore repository that I've set up for learning purposes.
+This is a trial, test and explore repository that I've set up for learning purposes.

-Use at your own risk and downfall.
+Nothing too interesting in here...yet.